bolderflight/excitation/README.md

 # Pulse1Cos
 This class implements a 1-cos pulse.

-**Pulse1Cos(float dur_s, float amp)** Creates a pulse, specifying the duration of the 1-cos (seconds), pause time at peak amplitude (seconds), and amplitude.
+**Pulse1Cos(const float dur_s, const float pause_s, const float amp)** Creates a pulse, specifying the duration of the 1-cos (seconds), pause time at peak amplitude (seconds), and amplitude.
 The total duration of the pulse is the 1-cos duration plus the pause time.

 ```C++
 /* Creates a 10 second 1-cos pulse, a 2 second pause, amplitude of 2 */
 bfs::Pulse1Cos pulse(10.0f, 2.0f, 2.0f);
 ```

-**float Run(float time_s)** Computes the excitation output given the time since the start of the excitation.
+**float Run(const float time_s)** Computes the excitation output given the time since the start of the excitation.

 ```C++
 /* Get the excitation output at 3 seconds */